slevano1/Node.js-MySQL/README.md

 Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading.

-If you haven't written a markdown file yet, click here for a rundown, or just take a look at the raw file of these instructions.

 ## Working File Images
 ```
 This demo runs through different buying scenarios.

-Three confirmations to continue buying which show the app calculating different quantities and updating the inventory.
-Inventory updates after the 'continue shopping' prompt is answered yes or no.  One scenario where quantity desired exceeds available inventory.
+Three confirmations to continue buying which show the app calculating different quantities and
+updating the inventory.
+Inventory updates after the 'continue shopping' prompt is answered yes or no.
+One scenario where quantity desired exceeds available inventory.
 ---------------------------------------------------------------------------
 Item is in stock...
 *Prompts the user to select an item, then quantity desired.